-- To elect to waive coverage under the medical plan, and/or dental plan for yourself, or to waive coverage for your dependents under the medical plan, dental plan and/or vision plan you must elect to Opt Out through the myRnB electronic enrollment system found at www.myrnb.alaska.gov.
+To elect to waive coverage under the medical plan, and/or dental plan for yourself, or to waive coverage for your dependents under the medical plan, dental plan and/or vision plan you must elect to Opt Out through the myRnB electronic enrollment system found at www.myrnb.alaska.gov.
 To elect to waive coverage you must elect to waive each component of the group health benefit plan coverage being waived and do so each benefit year during the annual open enrollment period.
-A waiver of coverage made during an annual open enrollment period is effective on the first day of the benefit year immediately following the open enrollment. - You may elect to waive coverage during the 30-day period after you initially become eligible for coverage and before the date on which coverage becomes effective under the plan.
+A waiver of coverage made during an annual open enrollment period is effective on the first day of the benefit year immediately following the open enrollment.

+- You may elect to waive coverage during the 30-day period after you initially become eligible for coverage and before the date on which coverage becomes effective under the plan.
 Such waiver shall be effective as of the 31st consecutive day after you begin employment in a position eligible for coverage. - If you change positions from a position in a bargaining unit that does not participate in the plan to a position covered by the plan you may elect to waive coverage within 30 days of the effective date of the change.
 The waiver shall be effective on the first day of the month following the change of position.
 If the change of position occurs on the first day of a month, the waiver shall be effective on such first day of the month.

-During the term of a benefit year, you may elect to:

-- waive coverage previously elected for the benefit year; or - enroll in coverage that was previously waived for the benefit year, based upon qualified changes in status or other applicable events that are allowed under section 1.8.2, Changes in Status and other Applicable Events.
+During the term of a benefit year you may, based upon qualified changes in status or other applicable events that are allowed under section 1.8.2, Changes in Status and other Applicable Events, elect to: